 They are made to share??
 The fact that Fuji apples in the UK are normal Granny Smith size would suggest that it is deliberate for some reason.

 Why does no one worry about MSG (monosodium glutenate, a food flavour enhancer named in Japan after the the company that first extracted it from seaweed- Ajinomoto)?

 A lot of experts in the West still don’t believe that MSG allergies exist.
 It is possible that the anti-msg hysteria in the West was made worse or even caused by negative feelings towards Chinese food and/or Chinese people.
-Alternatively, the fact that the Japanese are behind the Americans in the increase in food allergies could due to childhood not being entirely antiseptic yet
+Alternatively, the fact that the Japanese are behind the Americans in the increase in food allergies could be due to childhood not being entirely antiseptic yet.

 Why do the Japanese avoid drinking out of bottles?